hbiarge/Acheve.AspNetCore.TestHost.Security/README.md

 # Acheve.AspNetCore.TestHost.Security
 NuGet package to manage authenticated requests in AspNetCore TestServer

 Unit testing your Mvc controllers is not enougth to verify the correctness of your WebApi.
 Are the filters working?
 The correct status code is sent when that condition is reached?
 Is the user authorized to request that endpoint?

-The NuGet package [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) allows you to create an in memory owin server that exposes an HttpCient to be able to send request to the server.
+The NuGet package [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) allows you to create an in memory server that exposes an HttpClient to be able to send request to the server.
 All in memory, all in the same process.
 Fast.
 It's the best way to create integration test in your Mvc application.

 But when your Mvc application requires authenticated request it could be a little more dificult...